sarahutton981/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, always strive to write clean, readable, and maintainable code.
 Avoid unnecessary complexity and over-engineering.
 Remember that you write code not only for machines but also for humans to understand and modify.
 Always keep in mind that tomorrow's you or your fellow developer might be grateful for the clarity and simplicity of today's work."

 In essence, this quote by Leonardo da Vinci encapsulates a core principle in programming—simplifying complexities.
 This involves modularizing your code, adhering to established standards and patterns, documenting your work, and constantly refactoring to keep it as lean and efficient as possible.
 It's about writing code that is both functional and easy to comprehend, which ultimately leads to more robust, scalable, and bug-free applications.

+# 2024-01-20
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that are most critical to your project, you can ensure that you will make progress on the right things.

+Second, planning ahead is essential for staying organized and avoiding last-minute panic.
+Break down your projects into smaller, manageable tasks and create a timeline for each one.
+That way, when you sit down to code, your mind is clear of the big picture and you are focused on what needs to happen next.
+Planning also helps you identify potential roadblocks and address them before they become problems.